As I was poring through some old journals recently, I stumbled upon this entry from journal #16.

 Such a hesitancy to start again.
 How long has it actually been since I’ve been here.
 It seems like forever.
 How quickly I forget the path, when I stray from its marked way.
 So here I am, back again, and I am so excited….

-But I have been longing for it too, aching for the support of my own words, my truth, for the time to myself, the silent hour when nothing matters but the workings of my inner self.
-How indulgent it is, and yet I’ve tried all else to no avail.
-It is this which fuels me, feeds me, fulfills my need for self-understanding, serenity.
+I have been longing for it too, aching for the support of my own words, my truth, for the time to myself, the silent hour when nothing matters but the workings of my inner self.

-I wrote those words within a month of arriving out west 21 years ago.
+I wrote those words within a month of arriving out west in the fall of 1992.
 One thing drawing me out here was a Vancouver conference called West Coast Women & Words for which I had applied while still in Montreal.
 I remember giving my mother some writings to type up from journals that I had kept while studying in Bali the spring before.

-If you would like to learn more about working with me, contact me here.
+Click here to learn more about Woman in Mirror: A 6-week memoir writing journey!
 A journey of so many words begins with a single YES!